RandomSearch18/a-level-project/docs/readme.md

  )
 ```

+[^geographiclib-se]: As recommended on the GIS StackExchange, <https://gis.stackexchange.com/a/84915>

 While testing with the `networkx.astar_path` function, I noticed that it accepts a function to be used for the weight, not necessarily a pre-calculated attribute on the graph.
 This means that it should be possible to use the built-in networkx A\* algorithm, which could make it quicker to implement and more efficient than my own implementation.
 I will try this out before I start implementing my own A\* algorithm.

 I started working on implementing the `RouteCalculator#calculate_route_a_star` method as specified in [A\* algorithm pseudocode](#a-algorithm-pseudocode).
 While the actual A\* algorithm will be replaced with a networkx method, I still need to turn the start and end coordinates into nodes, which I had written as a `find_nearest_node` function in the pseudocode.
 To implement this, I added a simple linear search method on `RoutingGraph` as `RoutingGraph#nearest_node()`: